uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 database.
 All the other information required (e.g. Uyuni Server info) will be retrieved by already existing configuration.

-## Database management: setup and account
+## Database management: setup and user management

 ### Uyuni Hub
 On the hub side, the management tools should support: